chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/grid/README.md

         }
     });

-The {@link Ext.data.reader.Reader#totalProperty totalProperty} config tells the {@link Ext.data.reader.Reader Reader} where to get the total number of results in the JSON response.
+The {@link Ext.data.reader.Reader#totalProperty totalProperty} config tells the {@link Ext.data.reader.Json Reader} where to get the total number of results in the JSON response.
 This {@link Ext.data.Store Store} is configured to consume a JSON response that looks something like this:

     {
         "success": true,